GuidanceMantras/GuidanceMantras/README.md

 - If you are preparing for government exams, find free coaching providers/financial supporters in and around your cities on internet

 ## Jobs
 - Try to get any government job either in central or state before 27/28 years old.
+- If you do not know hindi, you need english to write central government exams
 - For Government exams, always choose Simple Degree such as B.A, B.com, B.Sc in General, B.Sc.
 Horiculture, B.Sc, Agriculture, B.Sc.
 Forestry, B.Sc.others.
 - If you are aiming for government jobs, you need to give at-least 2-3 years or maximum 5 years after your degree to get any Government jobs.
 - One can start preparing for government exams after 3rd year of Engineering degree/ or 2nd year of Bsc/Bcom/BA.
 - https://www.clearias.com/reservation-in-india/#:~:text=In%20simple%20terms%2C%20reservation%20in,be%20seen%20as%20positive%20discrimination.
 - If you prepare for Big exams such as UPSC/KPSC for two years, you can clear at-least PSI, KAS, FDA/SDA, PDO exams in one/two years
 - For private jobs, you just need good degree and skills along with good communication
+- If you start at 18 year olf for doing preparation to collect informations/books for exams, it takes at-least one year to get everything for government jobs and set your mind for it.
+-
 ### How-to-decide-which-Job-either-Government-or-Private
 - if you are not from Financially well and stable family, one kid go for government and other kid go to private so.
 - So private kid can support family until other kid gets government job
 - if  you are from financially well and stable family, both go for government jobs
+- Sometimes, both the kids take risk to go for government jobs, even they are not from financially well stable family

 ### Government Jobs
 - There are lots of government jobs for engineering degree holder in Civil/Electrical/Mechanical via SSC(Staff Selection Committe)/(State)PSC
 - Always remember government exams are not tough, but it is competative.
 More people wants government jobs. so
 - Yes, there are lots of struggles to get government job, but that struggle is less compared to struggle in working for private company after 30 years old.
-When you are young and in 20's, you can take risk and struggle to get a good job, not after 30 years old.
+When you are young and in 20's, you can take risk and struggle to get a government job, not after 30 years old.
 - Many people in private jobs levae their job to write government jobs and also some people write government jobs while working in private jobs
 - There is a myth in government exmas, so that many people apply for government exams.
-Let's say, there are 1,00,000 applications for a job, only 20,000 to 30,000 are serious exam takers(which means only 20%-30% applicants)
+Let's say, there are 1,00,000 applications for a job, only 20,000 to 30,000 are serious exam takers(which means only 20%-30% applicants studied well for the exams)
 - Trust me government exams are not tough, but competative.
 Even once 10th/12th failed people clear big UPSC exams with preparation. so you just need mindsets to clear the government exams.

 ### Government Exams